UWNETLAB/tidyextractors/docs/source/twitter_overview.rst

 .. note::

-    As per the limit imposed by the Twitter API, a maximum of 3,200 tweets will be downloaded for each user.
+    As per the limit imposed by the Twitter API, only the 3,200 most recent tweets will be downloaded for each user.

 .. code-block:: python